 (Knowingly or recklessly makes a false representation as to the source, sponsorship, approval, or certification of goods, services, or property, C.R.S. § 6-1-105(1)(b))

-300. JUUL engaged in numerous deceptive trade practices, each constituting separate violations of C.R.S. § 6-1-105(1)(b).
+384. JUUL and the Management Defendants engaged in numerous deceptive trade practices, each constituting separate violations of C.R.S. § 6-1-105(1)(b).